Cherietabb/python_algorithms/README.md

-# Python-Learning
+# Python Algorithms.
-a collection of homework assignments and pratice files.
+A collection of small programs to reinforce fundamentals